Corey Blackett-Taylor: Charlton Athletic

 On 20 August 2021, Blackett-Taylor joined Charlton Athletic on a short-term deal until January 2022.
 He scored his first goal for Charlton in a 6–1 EFL Trophy tie victory against Crawley Town on 31 August 2021.
 On 18 November 2021, it was announced that Blackett-Taylor had signed an extension to his contract at Charlton Athletic until at least 2023.
+In his first season at Charlton, Blackett-Taylor scored three goals.

+In the 2022–23 season, Blackett-Taylor again became a mainstay in the Charlton side and increased his goal output with scoring eight goals and making three assists in 35 appearances, during this season in March 2023, Charlton activated an option to extend Blackett-Taylor's contract until June 2024.